kennethreitz/clint/README.rst

 The world's easiest to use implicit argument system w/ chaining methods for filtering.
 Seriously.

+Run the various executables in ``./examples`` to get a good feel for what Clint offers.

 You'll never want to not use it.

 Features: